AhmedSalih3d/PostSPH.jl/README.md

 1. Develop algorithm to give a number describing particle spacing ie. has the simulation coarsened over time or kept uniform
 1. Implement a version of DualSPHysics own tools for post-processing in Julia ie. velocity measurement, surface elevation etc.

+# Credits

+Version 0.0 has been developed by;

+* Ahmed Salih (AhmedSalih3d) - Idea instigator, user of DualSPHysics for about a year, primary maintainer  of code now
+* Saif Salih (Sayfsal) - Developer of initial custom .vtk reader